simulogics/airlinesim-docs/content/docs/about/game-worlds.md

 ![Ordering a Custom Server](exclusive_01.png "Ordering a Custom Server")

-You can place your order directly by logging into your account, navigating to the Dashboard and selecting 'Exclusive Game Worlds'.
+You can place your order directly by logging into your account, navigating to the Dashboard and selecting Exclusive Game Worlds.

 Once your purchase has been completed, we will set up your game world within 5 business days.
 If you have any questions concerning your order, please contact support.